Recently our office received the following note from a prospective client.

 Thank you for your note.

-Owner builder are precisely as you have noted – they are not professional builders and therefore do not necessarily possess the technical skill as full time builders.
+Owner builder are precisely as you have noted – they are not professional builders and therefore do not necessarily possess all technical skills that a full time builders may hold.

-So when you applied for your owner builder Certificate of Consent, you signed off that you would abide by construction work place rules and regulations.
-To this end your subcontractors must be appropriately skilled and qualified for the job (eg no labours or unskilled workers), and that they would be appropriately insurance.
-So just like Metricon or Potter Davis or Simons Homes, you need to ask sub-contractors for the ABN, Licence or registration and insurance.
+So when you applied for your owner builder Certificate of Consent, you signed off you would abide by construction work place rules and regulations.
+To this end your subcontractors must be appropriately skilled and qualified for the job (eg no labours or unskilled workers), and they would hold appropriate insurance.
+So just like for example Metricon or Potter Davis or Simons Homes, you are reuired to ask sub-contractors for their ABN, Licence or registration and insurance.

 Our insurance will protect you and insure you against claims which are not necessarily of your doing or knowledge – sub-contractors actions, sub-contractor injury, supplier actions etc. What is does NOT cover is faulty workmanship for example, as this falls under a separate element of the contracts ACT, but should you suffer because of the consequences of faulty workmanship then we will insure you for your losses.
 This is important, unlike some foreign and unknown insurers who cover most things an owner builder is unlikely to experience.